vineyardbovines/react-native-dynamic-stylesheet/README.md

 - 📐 Automatic responsive scaling
 - 🏃‍♂️ Powered by [Nitro Modules](https://nitro.margelo.com)

-## Overview

-When calling `StyleSheet.create`, a few things are applied automatically:

-- Accessibility overrides
-- Scaling based on device size
-- Dynamic theming (light and dark mode)

-Scaling is applied based on the device dimensions, as well as any accessibility enlargement setting (content size category).

-Accessibility settings the user has applied will enhance or override when appropriate.

-You can pass your own themes to the stylesheet or use the defaults provided.

 ## Installation

 Install in any React Native application or library.